quasarstream/PHP-FFmpeg-video-streaming/README.md

 Amazon S3 or Amazon Simple Storage Service is a service offered by **[Amazon Web Services (AWS)](https://aws.amazon.com/)** that provides object storage through a web service interface.
 [Learn more](https://en.wikipedia.org/wiki/Amazon_S3)
 - For getting credentials, you need to have an AWS account or you can **[create one](https://portal.aws.amazon.com/billing/signup#/start)**.

-For downloading a file from Amazon S3, you need to pass an associative array of options, the name of your bucket, and the key of your bucket to the `fromS3` method:
 ``` php
 $config = [
     'version'     => 'latest',